MathBuff/MathBuffDB/README.txt

 via the clang compiler.

 /save
-This is a file that I spent 2 hours figureing out that the line ending encoding for windows and unix somehow differ for whatever reason.
+This is a file that I spent 2 hours figuring out that the line ending encoding for windows and unix somehow differ for whatever reason.
 It caused problems until I figured I change a few settings in notepads and create a new file from within notepads.
-I was able to get the unix line ending down, which is compatable with bash.
+I was able to get the unix line ending down, which is compatible with bash.

 ====MISC====
 Refference for me to get a fast WSL start: